pfsense/docs/source/services/wake-on-lan.rst

 =================

-The Wake on LAN (WoL) service, at **Services > Wake on LAN**, can send a “magic packet” to a workstation on a locally connected network which will power on a workstation if it is configured properly.
+The Wake on LAN (WoL) service, at **Services > Wake on LAN**, can send a "magic packet" to a workstation on a locally connected network which will power on a workstation if it is configured properly.

 To send a WoL magic packet, pick the **Interface**, enter a **MAC